Balanced two-type annihilation: mean-field asymptotics: Proof

 We will show that blue quickly becomes good, and thereafter is unlikely to become bad within the timeframe of interest.
 On the other hand, the slower red particles are harder to control due to fluctuations in their distribution caused by annihilations with the faster blue particles.
-To analyse the red distribution, we introduce the red `level', defined as follows.
-Whenever red becomes good the level is immediately set to $0$.
-Whenever a collision occurs at some level $i$ and time $t_i$ such that red is not good and $R_t$ decreases after the collision then we increase to level $i+1$, marking the previous value of $R_t$ as the \emph{threshold} for returning to level $i$.
-If $R_{t'}$ reaches this threshold at some later time $t'$ then we return to level $i$.
-If the initial configuration of red is good then the starting level is $0$.
-If the initial configuration of red is not good, then we start at level $n-R_0$ and for each $i$ let $n-i$ be the threshold for level $i$.
-As $\frac{t}{1+f(t)}$ is increasing in $t$, this ensures that red is good whenever the level returns to $0$.
+To analyse the red distribution, we introduce the red `level', $\ell_t$, which we define below.
+We also maintain a stack of $\ell_t$ `thresholds', denoted $S_1,\ldots,S_{\ell_t}$ if $\ell_t>0$.
+The stack can only change in one of three ways: a new threshold is added when the level increases; the most recently added threshold is removed when the level decreases; or the entire stack is emptied when the level is reset to $0$.
+The initialisation and progression of the level and stack is as follows. \begin{enumerate}[(a),nosep] \item If the initial configuration of red is good then $\ell_0=0$.
+Otherwise, $\ell_0=n-R_0$ and $S_i=n-i+1$ for $i=1,\ldots,\ell_0$. \item If red becomes good at time $t$ (\ie it is good at time $t$ but not time $t-1$), then we set $\ell_t=0$ (and empty the stack). \item If $R_t<R^*_t$ and red is not good, then we set $\ell_t=\ell_{t-1}+1$ and add $R^*_t$ to the stack. \item If $R_t=S_{\ell_{t-1}}$ then we set $\ell_t=\ell_{t-1}-1$ and remove $S_{\ell_{t-1}}$ from the stack. \item If $t\geq 1$ but none of the previous three cases apply, then $\ell_t=\ell_{t-1}$. \end{enumerate} We observe the following simple properties. \begin{lemma} For each time $t$, provided $\ell_t>0$ we have $S_1>\cdots>S_{\ell_t}>R_t$.
+Consequently, the next time $t'$ with $\ell_{t'}<\ell_t$ is also the next time such that either $R_{t'}=S_{\ell_t}$ or red is good at time $t'$.
+Furthermore, if red was good at time $t-1$, then red must be good at time $t'$. \end{lemma} \begin{proof} We prove the first statement by induction; by \ref{level-1}, it holds for $t=0$.
+Suppose it holds at time $t-1$.
+If \ref{level-2} or \ref{level-4} apply, it clearly holds at time $t$.
+If \ref{level-3} applies, then $R_t<R^*_{t}=S_{\ell_t}$ and blue must have moved at time $t$, meaning $R^*_t=R_{t-1}$.
+Thus, provided $\ell_t>1$, we also have $S_{\ell_t}=R_{t-1}<S_{\ell_t-1}$.
+Finally, if \ref{level-5} applies then $R_t\leq R_{t-1}+1\leq S_{\ell_{t-1}}$, and since \ref{level-4} does not apply at least one inequality must be strict.

+Note that the next time $t'$ with $\ell_{t'}<\ell_t$ coincides with the time that $S_{\ell_t}$ is removed from the stack.
+This can only happen if either red is good at time $t'$ or $R_{t'}=S_{\ell_t}$.
+If the former holds then $\ell_{t'}=0$ by \ref{level-2}.
+If the latter holds then $S_{\ell_t}$ can no longer be on the stack, since this would contradict the first statement.
+Thus the second statement follows.